Password Grant

 The authorization server will respond with a JSON object containing the following properties:

-• refresh_token an encrypted payload that can be used to refresh the access token when it expires.
+token_typewith the valueBearerexpires_inwith an integer representing the TTL of the access tokenaccess_tokena JWT signed with the authorization server’s private keyrefresh_tokenan encrypted payload that can be used to refresh the access token when it expires.

 Setup